Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 Analyze pathology images with AI algorithms.

-### Image Enhancement {#image-enhancement}
+**Image Enhancement** {#image-enhancement}

 Using computation and AI techniques, clarify the image for human and machine analysis.

 **Medical Text Analysis:**

-Natural language recognition used with medical notes producing coding and diagnostic assistance.
+Natural language processing (NLP) used with medical notes producing coding and diagnostic assistance.
 For instance, validate that the medical regime is both safe and effective for this patient given known medical history.